preciofishbone/OmniaDocsG2/user-options/my-links/index.rst

 Add a personal link
 ********************
-Users can normally add personal links ti their My links list.
+Users can normally add personal links to their My links list.
 Here's an instruction:

 1. Click "Add personal link".